l-135/Group-Project/README.md

 1.Press the Start button to start playing.

-2. Use the left side of the keyboard for player 1.
+2.Use the left side of the keyboard for player 1.

-3. Use the right side of the keyboard for player 2.
+3.Use the right side of the keyboard for player 2.

 4.Goal is to last the longest by not leting your blocks reach the top of the board.